kovidhkumar/kovidhkumar/README.md

     - *My contributions to the College Management System project not only demonstrated my technical proficiency but also showcased my ability to deliver practical solutions to real-world challenges*.
     - The project served as a testament to my commitment to enhancing operational efficiency and communication within educational institutions.
     - GitHub Repository: [College Management System](https://github.com/kovidhkumar/Clg_App)

+## Internships

+**INTERN | Mar-May 2023** 🌟
+    - Worked as a Quality Analyst Intern at GroupIN.app, a dynamic tech company specializing in cutting-edge solutions.
+During my three-month internship, I had the opportunity to immerse myself in the world of software quality assurance and collaborate with a talented team of professionals.
+    - **Responsibilities:**
+        - Conducted rigorous testing and analysis of software applications, identifying and documenting defects to ensure product quality.
+        - Collaborated closely with developers and product managers to communicate issues, track progress, and ensure timely bug resolution.
+        - Verifying software functionality, usability, and performance.
+        - Contributed valuable insights and feedback to enhance product features, usability, and overall user experience.
+    - My time as a Quality Analyst Intern was an invaluable experience that honed my attention to detail and problem-solving skills.
+It reinforced the importance of delivering software that meets the highest standards of quality and usability.

 ## Certifications/Courses 📜